Trump administration asks appeals court to let president fire Fed governor Lisa Cook before key meeting

 Those allegations surfaced in a letter from Federal Housing Finance Agency Director Bill Pulte, a Trump appointee who cited mortgage papers for homes that Cook bought in Georgia and Michigan in 2021.
 Abbe Lowell, an attorney representing Cook, called the government's accusations "unsubstantiated and vague."

-The government requested that the appeals court act by the end of the day on Monday, noting that the Federal Open Market Committee is set to meet on Tuesday and Wednesday.
+The government requested that the appeals court act by the end of the day on Monday, noting that the Federal Open Market Committee, or FOMC, is set to meet on Tuesday and Wednesday.

+Cook's attorneys asked the appellate court to deny the Trump administration's request, calling it "wholly unwarranted."

+"An administrative stay would threaten Governor Cook's participation in next week's meeting and potentially plunge the FOMC's vote into turmoil," Cook's attorneys wrote in court papers.
+"In addition, it has the real potential of impacting domestic and foreign markets.
+The Government has provided no justification for such a grave disruption of the status quo."

 Why does the Fed committee matter?